GitLab

 ## Troubleshooting

-* Check that the token has the necessary permissions
+* Check that the token belongs to the same organization as the repository

 * Confirm the variable is available (not protected when running on non-protected branches)